Recharge Your Body: The Ideal Summer Schedule

 Incorporate dynamic stretching both before and after workouts.
 Save static stretching, such as splits, until after, says Calo.
 “You will get more bang for your buck.”

 Limit the number of classes to allow enough energy to cross-train and work on imbalances.

 Now’s the time to get in “back-to-work” mode.

-Cross-training: Cut back on both cardio and strength training.
-"Ramp down on things like high-intensity interval training and plyometrics," says Calo.
+Cut back on both cardio and strength training.
+“Ramp down on things like high-intensity interval training and plyometrics,” says Calo.
 Keep strength-training two days per week, but the resistance can come down while the reps go up to 12 to 15.
-"This will allow you to maintain the gains you've made throughout the summer," she says.
+“This will allow you to maintain the gains you’ve made throughout the summer,” she says.

-Dance classes: Gradually increase the number of hours you're dancing per day.
+Gradually increase the number of hours you’re dancing per day.
 By the end of the week, says McIntyre, you should be dancing very close to the number of hours you will be dancing in your usual schedule.